epfml/disco/docs/TASK.md

 ## 3. Implementing custom tasks

 Programming skills are necessary to add a custom task not supported by the task creation UI.
-A task is mainly defined by a `TaskProvider` which needs to implement two methods:
+A task is mainly defined by a `TaskProvider` which needs to implement two things:

 - `getTask` which returns a `Task` as defined by the [Task interface](../discojs/src/task/task.ts).
 The `Task` contains all the crucial information from training to the mode
-- `getModel` which returns a `Promise<tf.LayersModel>` specifying a model architecture for the task
+- `modelCard` which itself implements `getModel`, returning a `Promise<tf.LayersModel>` specifying a model architecture for the task.
+It also has information about the model.

 You can add a new task in two different ways: